cckayne/BEDBUG/ReadMe.txt

 What is BEDBUG?

 BEDBUG is a small, fast, cryptographically secure pseudo-random number generator (CSPRNG) and stream cipher.
-It exhibits uniform distribution, mixes rapidly (with worst-case avalanche better than 16-bits), has no detected bias, and comes in three variants: BEDBUG128, with an internal state array of 128+3 32-bit words; BEDBUG256, with an internal state array of 256+3 32-bit words; and BEDBUG512 with a 512+3-word state.
+It exhibits uniform distribution, mixes rapidly (with worst-case avalanche better than 16-bits), has no detected bias, and comes in three variants: BEDBUG128, with an internal state array of 128+3 32-bit words; BEDBUG256, with an internal state of 256+3 words; and BEDBUG512 with a 512+3-word state.
 The former permit seeding with a key of up to 512 or 1024 bits, the latter with a 2048-bit key.

 The BEDBUG generator itself is a mere 5 lines of code: